 Another must-see neighbourhood in Montreal is The Plateau.
 It has the largest concentration of young adults of any neighbourhood in Canada and is is the centre of Montreal’s art universe.
 In addition to being a haven for creatives, this area is blessed with numerous cafes, restaurants, bars, and shops featuring unique one of kind items.
 Lastly, if parks are your thing, The Plateau sits between Parc Mont-Royal and Parc LaFontaine, two of Montreal’s best parks.

 Montreal’s island theme park, La Ronde is home to some of Canada’s best roller coasters and thrill rides.
 Featuring many wooden coasters, the highlight is their newest big addition.
 Added in 2006, Goliath was the largest coaster in Canada at the time of its completion.
 Reaching heights of 53 metres, Goliath can reach top speeds of 110 kilometres per hour.
 The park is near Parc Jean Drapeau, home of some of Montreal’s biggest festivals Like Osheaga and Heavy MTL.

 Montreal Museum Of Fine Arts

-A massive collection of art located near the beautiful McGill University campus and Montreal’s downtown core, the Montreal Museum Of Fine Arts is an absolute must-see.
+The Montreal Museum Of Fine Arts is an absolute must-see.
 Now time for the shocker, a visit to this museum’s permanent collection is 100% free.
 While travelling exhibits do cost a little extra, you can walk in and walk out without dropping a dime.

 A massive ecosystem simulator, The Biodome is a great place to learn about nature and wildlife.
-While in the Summer it’s great visit, JustFly recommends swinging by in the black heart of a Montreal Winter to grab some rays and warm up as you take your time through the simulated rainforest within The Biodome.
+While in the Summer it’s great to visit, JustFly recommends swinging by in the black heart of a Montreal Winter to grab some rays and warm up as you take your time through the simulated rainforest within The Biodome.